Up till now

 By 1979 Peter and Eileen's marriage had disintegrated and he left the Foundation.
 He died in a car crash in Germany in 1994.
 Eileen Caddy remained, and in 2004 was appointed as a member of the Order of the British Empire.
 She died at home in 2006.

 Dorothy Maclean continued to give talks and workshops worldwide, visiting Findhorn regularly, and in August 2009 returned to Findhorn to live there.
-And what was Findhorn Community like then?
+The Findhorn Community had become quite large.

 In our days